sgrimbly/sgrimbly/README.md

 ## I'm a current student.
 Check out my [blog][website] 🤖
 - 🌱 I’m currently studying mathematical biology and simulating using Julia.
-- 📚 I’m currently learning everything - well trying 🤣.
+- 📚 I’m currently learning everything - well...trying 🤣.
 - 🥅 2020 Goals: Read more and do more fun projects.
 - ⚡ Fun fact: I play piano and am a cyclist.